-BECON NOVOSIBIRSK STATE UNIVERSITY OF ECONOMICS AND MANAGEMENT (RUSSIA), CA, FCCA General Manager - Finance
+BECON NOVOSIBIRSK STATE UNIVERSITY OF ECONOMICS AND MANAGEMENT (RUSSIA), CA, FCCA General Manager - Finance (2021)

 Ms Kraeva joined Alumina Limited as Financial Controller in October 2012 and acted as an interim Chief Financial Officer.
 Ms Kraeva now holds the position of General Manager Finance.
 Prior to joining Alumina Limited, Ms Kraeva spent 14 years with PricewaterhouseCoopers in Australia and Russia, most recently as a partner in Melbourne office.
+As of 31 January 2022, Ms Kraeva was appointed Interim Chief Financial Officer.